practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ### Motivation

-I wanted to compile Jan Verhoeven's Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka compiler on my own system, so I could make the _mand01_ executable by myself, a program which can make nice drawings in a X11 window with execution command:
+I wanted to compile Jan Verhoeven's Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka compiler on my own system, so I could make the _mand01_ executable by myself, a program which can make nice Mandelbrot diagrams in a X11 window with for example this execution command:

 ```
 $ ./mand01 -0.372 -0.65 25000 70000